aarentai/How-to/git.md

 git push origin main
 ```
 ----
-## or push an existing repo from the command line
+## or push an local repo to github
 ```
 # enter the directory
 git init